+This is a false "sinners and saints" argument.
 Our lever machines are very simple to maintain.
-If they are broken or jimmied, it is because of negligent or malicious people.
-Replacing the levers with computers won't turn negligent or malicious people into saints, but it will require more work to ensure that the computers are properly set up, and computer problems may not be noticeable or detectable to the most conscientious and honest computer technicians.
+If they are broken or jimmied, it is because of people.
+Replacing the levers with computers won't turn negligent or malicious election personnel into saints, but it will require more work to ensure that the computers are properly set up, and computer problems may not be noticeable or even detectable to computer technicians.